-Summary of Sexual Abuse Allegations against Fr.
+Summary of Sexual Misconduct Allegation against Fr.
 Sean Kerins:

 Fr.
 Sean Kerins was ordained a priest in 2017, who served in multiple parishes in the Diocese of Erie.
 According to media reports, less than a year after his ordination, the Diocese of Erie suspended him for “inappropriate communications” with a high school student at Kennedy Catholic High School, where he was assigned as chaplain.
 The Diocese of Erie later clarified that Kerins was found to have sent “a series of inappropriate text messages” to the student, whose age and gender were not specified.